LICEAL (2022-2025)

 - Developing the capacity of learners, adequately supported by educators, to self-assess and undertake learning and personal development projects contributing to social inclusion and employability is the key strategic project objective.

-- Encouraging civic engagement and participation is part of the project picture, following recent policy documents to develop social and relational skills together with more classic employability skills, specialised or transversal.
+- Encouraging civic engagement and participation was part of the project picture, following recent policy documents to develop social and relational skills together with more classic employability skills, specialised or transversal.

 Target groups

-Adult learners are the most important reference target groups for the project, but strengthening the competences of adult learning educators is the key contribution that the project will develop.
+Adult learners were the most important reference target groups for the project, but strengthening the competences of adult learning educators was the key contribution that the project developed.

 Outcomes

-Through a participatory learning and quality development process, the project will help educators and adult learning organisations face the challenges of rapidly changing labour market and socio-economic conditions in their local contexts.
-The project outcomes so far include:
+Through a participatory learning and quality development process, the project helped educators and adult learning organisations face the challenges of rapidly changing labour market and socio-economic conditions in their local contexts.

 Labrot, L.; Pirker, G. (2024).
 Linking Citizenship and Employability.
 Analytical Review of Practices and Initial Conclusions.
 DARE Blue Lines, Democracy and Human Rights Education in Europe (DARE network), Bruxelles.
 76 pages.